Ayuso Victorious In France As Politt Climbs Podium

-Sign in Welcome!Log into your account your username your password Forgot your password?
-Password recovery Recover your password your email Search Home Business News Ayuso victorious in France as Politt climbs podium

-Ayuso victorious in France as Politt climbs podium February 25, 2024 1
+(MENAFN- Dubai PR Network) Ayuso victorious in France as Politt climbs podium

 The young Spaniard was part of a late-race breakaway which formed over the penultimate ascent, Saint-Romain-de-Lerps, and maintained the advantage on the run-in to the finish in Guilherand-Granges.